-Check to make sure you’re pruning them somewhat around/during their active growing season.
+Check to make sure you’re pruning them somewhat around or during their active growing season.
 For a majority of plants, this will be in the spring or summer — which works perfectly, as there will be plenty of light to help encourage new growth.
-Make sure you have a sharp pair of shears or scissors (dull ones can crush the stems) and something that will sanitize them.
+Make sure that you have a sharp pair of shears or scissors (dull ones can crush the stems) and something that will sanitize them.
 If you have them, you can opt to wear a pair of gardening gloves if the plant is slightly thorny or sticky.

 Before you start pruning, you’ll want to sanitize your tools to prevent possible infection to your plants, as you will be cutting them and the blades will make direct contact with the insides of the stems.
-You don’t need anything too harsh for this — placing your shears/scissors in the dishwasher or scrubbing them with soap and water (and thoroughly drying!) will suffice.
+You don’t need anything too harsh for this — placing your shears in the dishwasher or scrubbing them with soap and water (and thoroughly drying!) will suffice.

 Make sure to trim yellow and/or dead leaves

-The most important stems/leaves to focus on will be ones that are yellowed, brown, or dying.
+The most important stems and leaves to focus on will be ones that are yellowed, brown, or dying.
 Begin with these so that if they’re the only ones you want to remove, you won’t have to risk shocking your plant.
 By removing yellowed and dead leaves, you’ll give your plant a chance to refocus its energy to healthier growth.
 It will also help prevent any potential pest infestations that are attracted to dying foliage (and your plant will look as beautiful as possible).

-After you remove the dying stems and leaves, if you decide you want to do more pruning to reduce the density of the plant, make sure you don’t cut off too much.
+If you decide you want to do more pruning to reduce the density of the plant, make sure you don’t cut off too much.
 You don’t want to send your plant into immediate shock, and you can always prune a bit more in the coming weeks after the plant has had a bit of time to recover.

 Healthy plants usually have no trouble recovering from pruning and are found to have new growth within a few weeks.
 This can vary from plant to plant, so don’t panic if it’s been a month and your plant still hasn’t grown much post-pruning.
 Some plants may droop a bit in the few days following pruning due to a bit of shock, but as long as you don’t overprune, your plant should bounce back.
-You can also look up thefor your specific plant and feed it as-needed to help encourage growth.
+You can also look up thefor your specific plant and feed it as needed to help encourage growth.

-Although there isn’t risk of a single plant taking over your home, indoor plants can still be overgrown in their containers.
+Although there isn’t a high risk of a single plant taking over your home, indoor plants can still be overgrown in their containers.
 Pruning is an important part of care that will keep your indoor plants happy, healthy, and thriving.

-- Everything you need to know
+- Spider plant care: Everything you need to know